ssbagi/Computer-Architecture/Arm_CPU_Neoverse_V1_core.md

   Helps to characterize the distribution of cycles spent by the processor.
   Locate Bottleneck.
   Percentage of the total execution bandwidth of the processor :
-  a.
-Operations retiring  :  This indicates the cycles that were used and efficient.
+  - Operations retiring    :  This indicates the cycles that were used and efficient.
-  b.
-Branch Misspeculation :  Executed operations that didn’t retire due to a pipeline flush.
+  - Branch Misspeculation  :  Executed operations that didn’t retire due to a pipeline flush.
 The inefficient cycles spent for recovering from the mis-speculation, refilling the pipeline from the correct location.
-  c.
-Frontend Stalls :  stalled due to resource constraints in the frontend unit.
+  - Frontend Stalls        :  stalled due to resource constraints in the frontend unit.
-  d.
-Backend Stalls :  stalled due to resource constraints in the backend unit.
+  - Backend Stalls         :  stalled due to resource constraints in the backend unit.

 The total execution bandwidth of the processor can be measured in execution slots for operations.
 Micro-architectural parameter  : The number of slots supported by the core determines the execution bandwidth of the processor for top-down accounting.